 While the push for amnesty started and was led by an insurgent civil society, the 1979 Amnesty Law in Brazil was a bill introduced by the military and approved in their terms.
-The regime managed to exclude from the amnesty those convicted for the so-called 'blood crimes'281 (acts of terrorism, robbery, kidnapping and physical attacks), which meant basically the exclusion from the amnesty of the guerrilla members arrested by the armed forces.
-In addition, they implicitly included 'under the aegis of crimes connected to political crimes'282 the amnesty for state agents involved in crimes of torture, execution and forced disappearances.
+The regime managed to exclude from the amnesty those convicted for the so-called "blood crimes"281 (acts of terrorism, robbery, kidnapping, and physical attacks), which meant basically the exclusion from the amnesty of the guerrilla members arrested by the armed forces.
+In addition, they implicitly included "under the aegis of crimes connected to political crimes"282 the amnesty for state agents involved in crimes of torture, execution and forced disappearances.

-The Amnesty Law encompasses three main aspects with cultural, political and juridical dimensions that Abrão and Torelly identify as 1) the adoption of forgetfulness as the better way to deal with the past; 2) the denial of the existence of victims and the justification of the use of violence via a 'two demons' justification where the amnesty was reciprocal and 3) the guarantee of impunity via the judicial interpretation of the Amnesty Law.283
+The Amnesty law encompasses three main aspects with cultural, political and juridical dimensions that Abrão and Torelly identify as 1) the adoption of forgetfulness as the better way to deal with the past; 2) the denial of the existence of victims and the justification of the use of violence via a "two demons" justification where the amnesty was a reciprocal; 3) the guarantee of impunity via the judicial interpretation of the Amnesty Law.283

-Decades later, the extensive Brazilian reparation programme, combined with the new phase on the transitional justice during the Worker's Party administrations, strengthened the position of independent organisations fighting for justice.284 In this environment, more favourable to transitional justice, the Brazilian Bar Association (Ordem dos Advogados do Brasil or OAB) appealed to the STF questioning the constitutionality of the Amnesty Law.
+Decades later, the extensive Brazilian reparation programme, combined with the new phase on the transitional justice during the Worker's Party administrations, strengthened the position of independent organizations fighting for justice.284 In this environment, more favorable to transitional justice, the Brazilian Bar Association (Ordem dos Advogados do Brasil or OAB) appealed to the Brazilian Supreme Court (Supremo Tribunal Federal or STF) questioning the constitutionality of the Amnesty Law.

-In the ADPF 153285 the OAB argued that the crime of torture could not be considered a political crime, as it was in the interpretation of the Amnesty Law at that point, but instead, a crime against humanity, following international human rights law, and for that reason could not be forgiven by a blanket amnesty.286 Additionally, a 'one-sided'
+In the ADPF 153285 the OAB argued that the crime of torture could not be considered a political crime, as in the interpretation of the Amnesty Law to that point, but instead a crime against